-What is isokinetic exercise?
+What is Isokinetic Exercise?

-Another example could be doing shoulder press using free weights.
+Another example could be doing a shoulder press using free weights.
 The amount of weight to be lifted is controlled by the individual during this activity; it’s much less than if they were pushing or pressing into something that would move (such as making someone who was resisting them).

-Isokinetic activity is considered a functional exercise because it trains muscles to work together to complete a particular task or movement.
+Isokinetic activity is a functional exercise because it trains muscles to work together to complete a particular task or movement.
 This is effective during rehabilitation after an injury to strengthen muscles and joints and achieve maximal strength for sports-related activities.

 Differences between Isokinetic Resistance Exercise Machines and Related Terms: